Triaging and Red Flags

 Do you have any difficulty urinating or defecating (using the toilet)?

 Again, nerves to the bladder and bowel come from the lumbar and sacral areas, and could cause problems here.
+This is less about pain when attempting these activities, and more about difficulty starting or stopping or having poor stream (in the case of urination).

 Have you suffered any significant trauma recently, which in any way could impact on your lower back?